-Revenue and expenditure are presented as "recurrent" or "capital" in the Statement of Comprehensive Income on the infrastructure assets received from developers.
-The following transactions are classified as either "Capital Income" or "Capital Expenses" depending on whether they result in accounting gains or losses:
+Revenue and expenditure are presented as "recurrent" or "capital" in the Statement of Comprehensive Income on the

-Capital Revenue includes grants and subsidies received which are tied to specific projects for the replacement or upgrade of existing non-current assets and /or investment in new assets.
+Capital Revenue includes grants and subsidies received which are tied to specific projects for the replacement or upgrade of existing non-current assets and for investment in new assets.
 It also includes non-cash contributions which are usually infrastructure assets received from developers.